 A gripping satire, which spills into sinister weirdness.” — Die Tageszeitung, Berlin

-There’s much more on his official website, so we’re not going to duplicate it all here.
-We’re just trying to get you to purchase this book so that maybe Hopkins will stop calling our offices twelve to fourteen times a day demanding to know how the marketing is going.
+There’s much more shameless self-promotion on his official website, so we’re not going to duplicate it all here.
+We’re just trying to get you to purchase this book so that maybe Hopkins will stop calling our offices twelve to fourteen times a day demanding to know how sales are going.